 The Vector Database I Almost Built

 Every AI lab is selling you a vector memory layer.
-Most of them solve a problem you don't have, and introduce one you didn't want.
+Most of them solve a problem you do not have.
+They add one you did not want.

-A few months ago I sat down to add a vector database to our memory system.
-I had the reasoning ready.
+A few months ago I sat down to add a vector store to our memory system.
+I had the case ready.
 Embeddings are cheap now.
-Semantic search is better than grep.
+Semantic search beats grep.
 Every serious AI stack has a vector layer.
-Pinecone, Chroma, Weaviate, Qdrant, take your pick.
+Pinecone.
+Chroma.
+Weaviate.
+Qdrant.
+Take your pick.
 The pattern is everywhere.

 I almost did it.

-Then I thought about it for ten more minutes and didn't.
+Then I thought about it for ten more minutes and did not.

 Why I stopped

 Our memory is a tree of flat files.
-Markdown notes, JSON logs, plain text transcripts, organized by topic in a directory called MEMORY.
+Markdown notes.
+JSON logs.
+Plain text transcripts.
+Sorted by topic in a folder called MEMORY.
 Every agent on every host can grep across it in milliseconds.
-Every tool we've ever built reads from it and writes to it in the same way.
-Git tracks every change.
+Every tool we have built reads from it and writes to it the same way.
+Git tracks each change.
 Backups are just rsync.
 If something breaks, I can open a file and read it.

-The thing that nags me about a vector database is that it would become a second system of record.
+The thing that nags me about a vector store is that it would become a second source of truth.
 Two stores.
 Two things that have to stay in sync.
-The flat files would still be the truth, but the vector index would be the thing the agents actually query first.
-And the moment the index falls out of sync, you get an agent confidently citing notes that don't exist anymore, or missing notes that do.
+The flat files would still be the truth.
+But the vector index would be the thing the agents query first.
+The moment the index falls out of sync, you get an agent stating notes that do not exist any more.
+Or missing notes that do.

-I've been burned by that pattern before.
+I have been burned by that pattern.
 Twice.
 Both times the symptom was the same.
-An agent quoted something with conviction and the quote was real two weeks ago, before the source moved or got rewritten.
-The index didn't know.
+An agent quoted something with full faith.
+The quote was real two weeks ago.
+Before the source moved or got rewritten.
+The index did not know.

 What I'd do instead

-The right way to add semantic search isn't to replace the file system.
-It's to layer on top of it.
+The right way to add semantic search is not to swap out the file system.
+It is to layer on top of it.

-A SQLite database with full text search built in.
-Maybe a small vector extension if I really want embeddings.
-Generated as a derived view from the flat files.
-Rebuilt automatically when files change.
-Always rebuildable from scratch.
-If the index ever lies to me, I blow it away and regenerate it.
+A SQLite store with full text search built in.
+Maybe a small vector add-on if I really want embeddings.
+Built as a view of the flat files.
+Rebuilt on its own when files change.
+Always able to be rebuilt from scratch.
+If the index ever lies to me, I blow it away and rebuild.
 The truth stays where it always was.
 In the files.

-That's the architecture I'd actually trust.
-Not because it's clever.
-Because it makes one source of truth and one accelerator, instead of two stores that argue.
+That is the shape I would trust.
+Not because it is clever.
+Because it makes one source of truth and one speed-up.
+Not two stores that argue.

 When I'll actually build it